 Unfortunately, there are no DIY treatments that you can do on your own for getting rid of bed bugs.
-Bed bugs are extremely resistant to most chemicals, excellent hiders, great at finding places to move when they are threatened, and often breed with eggs that are too small for the eye to see.
+Bed bugs are incredibly resistant to most chemicals, excellent hiders, great at finding places to move when they are threatened and often breed with eggs that are too small for the eye to see.

 If you only recently came into contact with a potential infestation and you are worried you brought one home to you, you can try a bed bug trap.
 Bed bug traps attract bed bugs and trap them.
 You can try using a trap to capture any bed bugs that may have hitched a ride, and then wait to see if you get bitten over the next several months.
 But bed bug traps are best used for finding out if a home has bed bugs.
 They are not designed to be a bed bug treatment.

 The most important thing that you can do is prevent bed bugs from coming into your home to start with.

 To prevent bed bugs, you should always empty your luggage right away when you get home from a trip, in either a laundry room or garage.
 Check the luggage for signs of bed bugs.
 You may see the live bugs themselves, the exoskeletons that they shed frequently or evidence of their fecal matter, which appears as small black or rust dots in clusters.